augustoamerico/sync_calendars_to_notion/README.md

 You can run it in you computer, and run it every now and then.
 Or you can put it running as a chron job in any host - A cloud one, or your always-on mini computer at home.
 Want to run this as a lambda function on a free cloud account?
 Go ahead!

-In this documentation, I only explain how to run this as a chron job in a linux host.
+In this documentation, I only explain how to run this on a linux host.
 Any Pull Request aim to improve the coverage on how to install in other endpoits are welcome!

 ## How does this work?